giantswarm/docs/src/content/basics/api/index.md

 The Rest API was originally designed to provide a simpler, easier access to the relevant resources for managing clusters, key pairs, etc. while keeping the internals under the hood.
 However at Giant Swarm we learnt that there are always more use cases emerging on your side than we could anticipate in our API design.
 We realized that the best we can do for you to provide full insight into the state and spec of your infrastructure is by opening up the underlying system itself.

-With this realization, we made the decision to phase out the development of the Rest API in favor of providing access to the [Management Cluster API](#cp-k8s-api) instead.
+With this realization, we made the decision to phase out the development of the Rest API in favor of providing access to the [Management Cluster API](#management-cluster-api) instead.

 As of now, there is no termination date for the Rest API.
 As it might provide the much simpler and more accessible starting point, feel free to explore the [documentation](/api/), knowing that one day you may have to switch to the Management Cluster API.

-## The Management Cluster API (preview) {#cp-k8s-api}
+## The Management Cluster API (preview) {#management-cluster-api}

 ### What it is